ceph/ceph/doc/cephadm/services/tracing.rst

 3. Jaeger Query

-Jaeger requires a database for the traces. we use ElasticSearch by default.
+Jaeger requires a database for the traces. we use ElasticSearch (version 6) by default.

 To deploy jaeger tracing service, without ElasticSearch: